Vienna Central Station

 Traffic and infrastructure

-- Direct transport connections to eleven S-Bahn lines, Underground line U1 (Südtiroler Platz), tram lines D, O, 18, Bus lines 13A and 69A and regional buses
+- Direct transport connections to twelve S-Bahn lines, Underground line U1 (Südtiroler Platz), tram lines D, O, 18, Bus lines 13A and 69A and regional buses

 - Five roofed-over island platforms/ten platforms